tylerneylon/dbgcheck/readme.md

 ### Clarity of code design

 Note that these calls are designed for both verification *and communication*.
-Even when `dbgcheck` is turned off, these lines clarify the expected thread behavior of your program, which is a good thing.
+Even when `dbgcheck` is turned off, these lines clarify the expected concurrency behavior of your program, which is a good thing.

 ## API Reference

 The "functions" below are all macros.
 They are defined this way so that they can use the compiler-defined `__FILE__` and `__LINE__` macros to know which code location the function is being called from.
-This is used to print out code location information if an error condition is noticed.
+This is used to print out code location information if an error condition is noticed, and in some cases to know if an unexpected event has occurred.

 When an error condition is noticed by `dbgcheck` - and when `dbgcheck` is turned on - your app will exit immediately with some indication as to why.
 In almost all cases, your app